3b/pngload/README.md

 ### Optionally decode as a 1-dimensional array

-Instead of decoding to a format which is compatible with opticl, pngload can now decode to a flat 1-D array.This is useful for OpenGL texture uploading and some other applications.
+Instead of decoding to a format which is compatible with opticl, pngload can now decode to a flat 1-D array.
+This is useful for OpenGL texture uploading and some other applications.

 ### Optionally flip the Y axis